huextrat/react-native-ios-translate-sheet/CONTRIBUTING.md

 Note the `"fabric":true` and `"concurrentRoot":true` properties.

-Make sure your code passes TypeScript and ESLint.
+Make sure your code passes TypeScript and Biome.
 Run the following to verify:

 ```sh
 yarn typecheck